Get Your Ph.D. in Forensic Psychology – Everything You Need to Know in 2024

 Individuals with a PhD in forensic psychology are typically able to earn higher salaries than those with only a master’s degree or bachelor’s degree.
 The American Psychological Association (APA)’s Graduate Study in Psychology found individuals with a doctoral degree in psychology earn a median annual salary of a little under $100,000 vs master’s degree in psychology holders earn a median annual salary of $70,000.

 Additionally, specializing in forensic psychology will likely result in higher career lifetime earnings than other psychology subfields.
-According to the APA, the median annual salary for forensic psychologists is $97,200 in 2019, which is 18% higher than the median salary for psychologists overall.
+According to the APA, the median annual salary for forensic psychologists is $97,200, which is 18% higher than the median salary for psychologists overall.

 Solid job prospects (and career flexibility)